redfeatherplusplus/PhysicsSimulator/README.md

 ## TODO

 The program cannot progress further without replacing the SWIFT Collision Detector.
-I believe I have found a bug where SWIFT returns non-existant collisions when more than two objects are colliding at the same time.
+There is a bug where SWIFT returns non-existant collisions when more than two objects are colliding at the same time.
 SWIFT is also documented to return a random point as the point of contact whenever there is more than one point of contact.
 This leads to inaccurate face-to-face collisions.
 As a random point is chosen as the point of collision rather than the average point of contact.

-As a replacement utilizing binary space trees, axis-aligned bounding boxes, and signed distance fields as primary, second, and third levels of contact detections respectively seems promising.
+As a replacement I have considered using binary space trees, axis-aligned bounding boxes, and signed distance fields as primary, second, and third levels of contact detection respectively.
 Alternatively attempting to utilize a different OTS solution such as Bullet may yield promising results.